MLPerf Mobile Inference Benchmark: Mobile AI Ecosystem Challenges

-The mobile ecosystem is rife with hardware heterogeneity, software fragmentation, developer options, deployment scenarios, and OEM life cycles.
-Each by itself leads to hardware-performance variability, but the combination makes AI benchmarking on mobile systems extremely difficult.
-Figure~\ref{fig:nested hierarchy} shows the various constituents and explains the implementation options and challenges facing each one.
+Mobile AI performance is shrouded behind multiple layers of complexity.
+We describe these important factors that significantly impact mobile AI performance in the real world: hardware heterogeneity, software fragmentation, developer options, deployment scenarios, and OEM life cycles.
+Each by itself leads to performance variability, but the combination makes AI benchmarking extremely challenging.